 Briony comes from a background in sport, from teaching physical education in primary schools, Head Coach at her gymnastics club and training and competing in gymnastics and cheerleading at regional and national level.
 Her professional background is primarily working with young people with special needs ages 3 - 16 in an education setting.

-Briony looks forward to using her marketing accreditations to support Green Corridor in enhancing the lives of young people and get the word out about our fantastic services to within our community and beyond.
-Briony also manages our business relationships for our charity and support our fundraising.
+Briony looks forward to using her Marketing and HR accreditations to support Green Corridor in enhancing the lives of young people and get the word out about our fantastic services to within our community and beyond.
+Briony is also our business relationships manager, supports the charities fundraising and grant funding applications, and manages any volunteer enquiries.

 Head of Catering